 Appropriate vessel geometry is assured and the vessels are placed into a microvascular clamp and anastomosis carried out using 9-0 nylon sutures

-Closure of the intraoral defect is accomplished first, closing skin to mucosa with interrupted mattress sutures eg. 3-0 Vicryl.
+The skin of the flap is closed directly to the oral mucosa with interrupted absorbable sutures in a vertical mattress fashion (eg. 3-0 Vicryl).
 A water tight closure is essential to avoid a salivary leak into the neck with subsequent infection in the surgical site and an orocutaneous fistula.
-The skin closure is carried out in layered fashion using absorbable sutures eg. 3-0 Vicryl for the deep layers and nylon for the skin.

 5. Aftercare following mandibular reconstruction

 The use of the following perioperative medication is controversial.
 There is little evidence to make strong recommendations for postoperative medications.

 Antibiotics (many surgeons use perioperative antibiotics).
 There is no clear advantage of any one antibiotic but evidence supports their use for 24h.
 The spectrum should be according to the oral bacterial flora, but the physician should be aware of changes that may occur after the use of radiation therapy.